damianwajser/spring-commons/spring-commons-logger-logstash/README.md

 # spring-commons-logger-logstash
 ## Overview
-This module configures the connector to logstash async.
+This module configures the connector to logstash async way.

 -----
 ## Get it!